 Years 9, 10 & 11

-Throughout Years 9, 10 and 11, pupils receive Careers Education sessions through the PSHE Carousel curriculum, where they focus on self-awareness, identification of individual skills and the exploration of future pathways, incorporating the ‘U-Explore’ online resource.
+Throughout Years 9, 10 and 11, pupils receive Careers Education sessions through the PSHE Carousel curriculum, where they focus on self-awareness, identification of individual skills and the exploration of future pathways, incorporating the UniFrog online careers platform.
 Pupils partake in Annual Aspiration Reviews, identifying progress, and discussion takes place regarding potential plans for their future.
-Various enterprise and careers-related activities are provided for these year groups within school e.g. Armed Forces Liaison Day and Career and Course Bites.
+Various enterprise and careers-related activities are provided for these year groups within school e.g. Career Bite Talks, Armed Forces Information Session and Employer Speed Networking Event.

-Pupils entering the Sixth Form receive continual, consistent and experienced support and guidance on the UCAS process through their academic tutors and the Head of Sixth Form.
-A wide range of prospectuses are available in the main School Library.
-Course Bites provide an opportunity for pupils to hear from visiting lecturers about studying specific subjects at university.
-Pupils partake in Annual Aspiration Reviews, identifying progress, and discussion takes place regarding potential plans for their future.
-Lower Sixth pupils are invited to Career Bites, where visiting professionals share their career experience informally within a small group and they attend the Higher Education Fair at the University of East Anglia.
-Gresham’s Futures Business Breakfasts are targeted to Lower and Upper Sixth Form pupils in order to provide an opportunity for the pupils to practise and develop their presentation and networking skills with ‘real’ business people from the school’s locality.
+Sixth Form pupils are invited to Career Bites, where visiting professionals share their career experience informally within a small group, they also attend the UCAS (University College Admissions System) Higher Education Fair at the University of East Anglia.
+Gresham’s Careers Business Breakfasts, are targeted at Lower and Upper Sixth Form pupils in order to provide an opportunity for the pupils to practise and develop their presentation and networking skills with the local business community.
 In the Summer Term, the Lower Sixth pupils, and their parents, attend the Lower Sixth Futures Conference which is based at the School, where seminars are provided to offer information about a range of future pathways e.g. school leaver schemes, higher level apprenticeships, Gap years and university applications.
-Both Lower and Upper Sixth Form pupils have an open opportunity, and are encouraged, to receive guidance from the Gresham’s Futures department.